hambuger/Andrew/README_en.md

 # HAI-GPT

 [![](https://camo.githubusercontent.com/15a53d5ec5d896319068168a27da0203156bbdb9/68747470733a2f2f6a617977636a6c6f76652e6769746875622e696f2f73622f6c616e672f656e676c6973682e737667)](README_en.md)
 [![](https://camo.githubusercontent.com/cb8cb80af654f3dae14a4aa62e44bf62f16953d6/68747470733a2f2f6a617977636a6c6f76652e6769746875622e696f2f73622f6c616e672f6368696e6573652e737667)](README.md)
 **This project is to realize its own artificial intelligence assistant on the basis of large models including openai GPT, especially thanks to the emergence of these large models, which make these functions possible.**

 ## Project Deployment and Running

-1. Download the project code:
+### 1. Download the project code

 ```
 git clone https://github.com/hambuger/HAI-GPT.git
 ```

-2. Install dependencies:
+### 2. Install dependencies

 It is recommended to have GPU support with nvcc version 11.7 or 11.8.

 ```
 pip install -r requirements.txt
 ```

-3. Install required databases:
+### 3. Install required databases

 3.1 Since this project requires storing long-term memories and using advanced features of Elasticsearch for memory retrieval, you need to install Elasticsearch.
 Please refer to the documentation to install Elasticsearch on your system.
 After installation, create an index named "lang_chat_content" in Elasticsearch using the provided mapping.

 ```
 PUT /lang_chat_content